Lellansin/str-parser/README.md

 # str-parser

-String parser for node.js.

-Foucs on regular expression, for more simple regexp writting.
+A string parser for node.js.
+Foucs on string operating, and more simplely regular expression writting.

 ## Installation